jczic/XAsyncSockets/README.md

 - Implementation of TCP server
 - Implementation of TCP client
 - Implementation of UDP datagrams sender/receiver
+- TCP client can event after a specified size of data or a text line received
+- The reasons of TCP client closures are returned
-- Really robust, very fast and convenient
+- Really robust, very fast and easy to use
-- Easy to use

 ### *XAsyncSockets* classes :